bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title.md

 ## Purpose

-This Natural Gas Tenure Title Credential must be issued by The Executive Director of the Government Branch responsible for tenure issuance, administration and management (Ministry of Energy, Mines and Low Carbon Innovation).
+This Natural Gas Tenure Title Credential must be issued by The Executive Director of the Government Branch responsible for tenure issuance, administration and management.
 The structure for the credential contains all information needed to fulfil the legislative requirement and standards for title issuance.
 These systems and governance will allow a more trustworthy ecosystem.
 This will be build under this governance framework.
 The purpose of this governance framework to outline all rules associated with governance, issueance, verification, and revocation of this Natural Gas Tenure Title credential.

 ## Scope